|Q.||Where do we direct questions/concerns?|

 Health and Safety Precautions

-|Q.||Will all students be required to wear a mask?|
+|Q.||Are all students required to wear a mask?|

-|A.||Yes, ALL students preschool through grade 12 will be required to wear a mask.
-The district is following the DESE guidance of grades 2-12 while ALSO following local requirements for a mask for all people over the age of 2 which includes Pre-K through Grade 1 as well.|
+|A.||Yes, ALL students preschool through grade 12 are required to wear a mask.
+The district is following the DESE guidance of grades 2-12 while ALSO following local requirements for a mask for all people over the age of 2 which includes Pre-K through Grade 1.|

 |Q.||Will there be any regulations on the types of masks worn?
 Can students or staff wear masks with a vent or a face shield instead?|

-|A.||We require the use of cloth or medical masks.
-No gaitors or masks with a vent will be allowed.
-We will be following CDC guidelines and not allow masks with a vent or an exhalation valve.
+|A.||We require the use of either medical masks or cloth masks made of cloth (and not a knitted or crocheted material).
+No gaiters or masks with a vent are allowed.
 The CDC states they do not recommend using masks with an exhalation valve or vent for source control.
 (Source control is defined as the use of cloth face coverings or face masks to cover a person’s mouth and nose to prevent spread of respiratory secretions when they are talking, sneezing, or coughing.)

 The CDC also does not currently recommend use of face shields as a substitute for masks.
 But, face shields may be an option for those students with medical, behavioral, or other challenges who are unable to wear masks/face coverings.
-If face shields are utilized in this manner, they must be accompanied by neck drapings.
+If face shields are utilized in this manner, they must be accompanied by gaiters.

-|Q.||If a child or adult has been exposed or tested positive, how will students and DPS staff members be notified?|
+|Q.||If a child or adult has been exposed or tested positive, how are students and DPS staff members notified?|

-|A.||The District will utilize the quarantine guidelines provided by DESE along with recommendations and collaboration with the Danvers Department of Public Health.
+|A.||The District utilizes the quarantine guidelines provided by DESE along with recommendations and collaboration with the Danvers Department of Public Health.

-|Q.||What additional counseling will be in place should the need arise due to a COVID-19 related illness/death that may affect students/staff or Community.|
+|Q.||What additional counseling is in place should the need arise due to a COVID-19 related illness/death that may affect students/staff or Community.|

 |A.||As with any tragedy, Danvers has always and will continue to provide counseling for students and staff affected by the tragedy.|

-|Q.||Will the school have a supply of masks for children who do not have one?|
+|Q.||Does the school have a supply of masks for children who do not have one?|

 |A.||Students are expected to arrive at school with a mask per the DESE regulations.
 For families in need, they should reach out to their building administrator for support.|